deepak/easy_rails_money/README.md

     eg. moving from individual currencies to single currency
 15. document. methods defined inside activerecord's scope move to a helper, no that its namespace is not polluted
+16. two specs tagged with fixme in validates_money_spec failing